 Analyze your toolchain components right from planning, development, operations, release and monitoring — to improve and each tool can be linked to its adjacent tool in the application life cycle.
 This will enable you to achieve continuous integration and a continuous delivery lifecycle.

 DevOps is all about knowing your numbers.
 If you get right on your DevOps journey, you can thrive like any other.
 For more details, read this article on best DevOps practices to Fast-Track your Delivery Pipeline.

 As a Technology First company, Cygnet Infotech offers you a guide for accelerating your DevOps journey with integrity and speed.
-Get in touch with experts at Cygnet today on +1-609-245-0971 or firstname.lastname@example.org.
+Get in touch with experts at Cygnet today at +1-609-245-0971 or email@example.com.